xize/openwrt-xsdk/README.md

 ```

 make however sure that patchelf, and binwalk is installed in apt.
-and also make sure that when archiving the artifacts to also add folder ghn.
+and also make sure that when archiving the artifacts to also add folder ghn in jenkins aswell.

-I decided not to add this to /rom because I have no control over the firmware and this target has only 32mb flash!.
+I decided not to add this to /rom because I have no control over the firmware and this target has only 32mb flash!, people have to manually install the ipkgs, there is no possibility to have this platform run APK.

-Currently the config is pretty much default, only the ghn interface gets added, but will be changed into a dumbap one.
+Currently the config is pretty much default, only the ghn interface gets added, but will be in the future changed into a dumbap one but at present I don't have this device with me.

 [for OpenWrt direct readme go here](README_OpenWrt.md)